coolstar/RecordMyScreen/README.md

 Record the display even on non-jailbroken iPhones.

-Licenced with the MIT Licence.
+Licenced with the MIT Licence with the following 2 clauses added onto it:
+You may not use the source code for any commercial product.
+You may use the videos created from RecordMyScreen for commercial use.

 ## Credits